NCPRD Closures and Cancellations

 PROGRAMS & REGISTRATION

-Spring registration opens for NCPRD residents on Feb.16 and for non-residents on Feb.23.
+Summer registration is now open!
 Whether you’re comfortable joining us virtually at home or in person, we’re here to keep you moving, learning and having fun this season.
+Register here.

 Protecting the health of our residents and staff is our top priority.
 Learn what measures we’re putting into place for in-person programs to mitigate risk and keep you and your family safe.